fonstok/jfMagnify/README.md

 });
 ```

+## Options as Data Attributes
-## Options can olso be passed trough data attributes in the parent element
+Options can also be passed trough data attributes in the parent element
 ```html
 <div class="magnify"
 	data-enter = "true"